KeyPro77/nothingthere/CONTRIBUTING.md

 Thanks so much for considering contributing to Open SaaS 🙏

 ## Considerations before Contributing

 Check if there is a GitHub issue already for the thing you would like to work on.
 If there is no issue yet, create a new one.

 Let us know, in the issue, that you would like to work on it and how you plan to approach it.
 This helps, especially with the more complex issues, as it allows us to discuss the solution upfront and make sure it is well planned and fits with the rest of the project.

 ## How to Contribute

-1. Make sure you understand the basics of how open-saas works (check out [docs](https://docs.opensaas.sh)).
+1. Make sure you understand the basics rrrrrrof how open-saas works (check out [docs](https://docs.opensaas.sh)).
 2. Check out this repo (`main` branch) and make sure you are able to get the app in `app/` running (to set it up, follow the same steps as for running a new open-saas app, as explained in the open-saas docs).
 3. Create a new git branch for your work (aka feature branch) and do your changes on it.
 4. Update e2e tests in [e2e-tests](/e2e-tests/) if needed and make sure they are passing.